getsentry/sentry-javascript/packages/replay/MIGRATION.md

 # End of Replay Beta

-Sentry Replay is now out of Beta.
-This means that the usual stability guarantees apply.

 > For further migration changes please refer to the [general SDK migration notes](../../MIGRATION.md).

 Because of experimentation and rapid iteration, during the Beta period some bugs and problems came up which have since